eddienko/darkroom-client/docs/quickstart.md

 The script is a command to execute.
 If it points to a script, the script has to exist in the remote server and have all the necessary lines to e.g. load a virtual environment if needed.

+A unique id will be appended to the job name.

 4. List submitted jobs

 ```bash
 darkroom job list
 ```

-5. Retrieve a more detailed status about a job.
+5. Retrieve a more detailed status about a job including output logs.

 ```bash
 darkroom job status test-job-1